-Not only will you walk away with new skills and recipes, but Otao Kitchen’s classes are a reminder than cooking and eating should be enjoyable, meaningful experiences.
+Not only will you walk away with new skills and recipes, but Otao Kitchen’s classes are a reminder that cooking and eating should be enjoyable, meaningful experiences.

 The past months have brought significant challenges and changes to the ways we live.
 The COVID-19 related shutdowns have significantly impacted our social lives and have seen the majority of people spending more time in the kitchen than ever.
 Even with dining out back on the menu as restrictions begin to ease, limited capacities for cafes and restaurants mean that most people will opt to cook and entertain at home.